 GoJS provides a mechanism for you to define context menus for any object or for the diagram background.

 Note: GoJS context menus cannot render outside of Diagrams, because they are objects inside the Diagram and therefore drawn only on the Diagram.
-If you need a context menu drawn partially or fully outside the Diagram, consider making an HTML context menu.
+If you need a context menu that may be drawn partially or fully outside the Diagram, use an HTML context menu.

 A GoJS context menu is an Adornment that is shown when the user context-clicks (right mouse click or long touch hold) an object that has its GraphObject.contextMenu set.
 The context menu is bound to the same data as the part itself.